 The field is 80 yards with two 10-yard end zones.
 In some instances, the field might be shortened by 5 or 10 yards due to field conditions.
 Lines at both 20-yard lines and the 40-yard line (mid-field) will be marked off.
 Cones on the side of the field will also mark these lines.
 Cones will also mark the end zones.
 Hash marks for extra points will be at 5 yards (1 point conversion) and at 10 yards (2 point conversions).

 Each team will have a designated captain who will be the official representative of the team.
-The captain is responsible for his/her teams and their behavior.
+The captain is responsible for their teams and their behavior.
 Referees and staff will come to the captains if there are any problems or for any information that needs to be given.
-During the game, only captains will talk to the referees.
+During the game, only captains are permitted to talk to the referees.
 Referees will only recognize that captain.
-This is to prevent too many people from distracting the referee and it allows the captain to control things (i.e. time outs).
+This is to prevent too many people from distracting the referee.
+Only captains may call time outs.
 Referees will give the time to the captain only when they ask.
-If a captain is not present, the team must designate an on-field captain to take his/her place.
+If a captain is not present, the team must designate an on-field captain to take their place.
 The preference is for the QB and the designated rusher to take that role since they are closest to the ball and the referee at all times.

 Teams should be present at least 10 minutes prior to the game.
 Teams will have 10 minutes after the scheduled start time to have the minimum numbers of players present.
 If they do not, they will have to forfeit

 The Clock, Time and the Start of the Game